domenkozar/plone_guide/what_is_plone.rst

 .. image:: https://raw.github.com/aclark4life/plone_guide/master/plone-logo-128-white-bg.png
    :align: center

 Plone is many things to many people.
 Here is what I think it is, followed by what other people think it is [1]_, followed by comments from the public (where you may add what you think it is [2]_).
-I have more than one definition, but TL;DR:
+TL;DR:

 ..
 Note::